 - Renting out an IRA-owned property to your parents.

-Learn more about prohibited transactions in these case studies: Things to Avoid with a Self-Directed IRA.Do you have any questions that you would like to see answered in future articles?
+Learn more about prohibited transactions in this downloadable IRS document: Internal Revenue Code - Section 4975: Prohibited Transactions or visit our FAQs page.Do you have any questions that you would like to see answered in future articles?
 Or in the comment section below?
 Just leave us a comment and we'll get right back to you!